How to Stop Overreacting in a Relationship: 10 Steps

 If it’s your partner’s defensiveness that gets you all worked up, don’t encourage their defensiveness by saying things like,’ you always…, or you never…’.
 Stick to statements like, ‘I need…, or I’m feeling…’ while you share your feelings and thoughts in a calm manner.

-Yelling or screaming at your partner will only put them on the defense, and they won’t be able to focus on your feelings.
+Yelling or screaming at your partner will only put them on the defensive, and they won’t be able to focus on your feelings.
 They might get occupied protecting themselves from your anger.
 That will only add to your frustration and feeling of invalidation.

 3. Improve your communication skills